Michel Prazeres

-Michel Richard Cunha dos Prazeres (born July 25, 1981) is a Brazilian mixed martial artist who fights in the Welterweight division.
+Michel Prazeres (born July 25, 1981) is a Brazilian mixed martial artist who fights in the Welterweight division.
 He most notably fought for the Ultimate Fighting Championship (UFC).
+Prazeres notably holds two of the four known North-South Choke finishes in the UFC.

 Mixed martial arts career

 Early MMA career

 Prazeres began training MMA at age 12 when he watched his inspiration, Bruce Lee.
 His MMA career began in 2000, when he won his debut fight by submission.
 He went on to win his first six fights straight via stoppage.
 Prazeres built up an undefeated record of 16–0 competing in local and regional promotions across his native Brazil before signing with the UFC in early 2013.

 Ultimate Fighting Championship

-Upon signing with the UFC, Prazeres made his promotional debut as a short notice injury replacement on May 18, 2013 against Paulo Thiago at UFC on FX: Belfort vs. Rockhold.
+Upon signing with the UFC, Prazeres made his promotional debut as a short notice injury replacement on May 18, 2013, against Paulo Thiago at UFC on FX: Belfort vs. Rockhold.
 Prazeres lost the fight by unanimous decision, giving him his first career loss.

-Prazeres next fought Jesse Ronson on September 21, 2013 at UFC 165.
+Prazeres next fought Jesse Ronson on September 21, 2013, at UFC 165.
 He won the fight by a close split decision.
 It was his first fight outside of his native Brazil.

-Prazeres faced Mairbek Taisumov on March 23, 2014 at UFC Fight Night 38, replacing the injured Gleison Tibau.
+Prazeres faced Mairbek Taisumov on March 23, 2014, at UFC Fight Night 38, replacing the injured Gleison Tibau.
 He won the fight by dominant unanimous decision.
 Taisumov had multiple point deductions and the fight ended up being scored (30-25, 30-25, 30-25) in favor of Prazeres.

-Prazeres faced Kevin Lee on February 14, 2015 at UFC Fight Night 60.
+Prazeres faced Kevin Lee on February 14, 2015, at UFC Fight Night 60.
 He lost the fight by unanimous decision.

-Prazeres faced Valmir Lázaro on November 21, 2015 at The Ultimate Fighter Latin America 2 Finale.
+Prazeres faced Valmir Lázaro on November 21, 2015, at The Ultimate Fighter Latin America 2 Finale.
 He won the fight by split decision.

-Prazeres was expected to face Anthony Rocco Martin on July 23, 2016 at UFC on Fox 20.
+Prazeres was expected to face Anthony Rocco Martin on July 23, 2016, at UFC on Fox 20.
 However, Martin pulled out of the fight in early July citing a neck injury and was replaced by promotional newcomer J.C.
 Cottrell.
 He won the fight via unanimous decision.

-Prazeres next faced Gilbert Burns on September 24, 2016 at UFC Fight Night 95.
+Prazeres next faced Gilbert Burns on September 24, 2016, at UFC Fight Night 95.
 He won the fight via unanimous decision.

-Prazeres faced Josh Burkman on March 11, 2017 at UFC Fight Night 106.
+Prazeres faced Josh Burkman on March 11, 2017, at UFC Fight Night 106.
 He won the fight via submission in the first round.
 The win also earned Prazeres his first Performance of the Night bonus award.

-Prazeres was expected to face Islam Makhachev on September 2, 2017 at UFC Fight Night 115.
+Prazeres was expected to face Islam Makhachev on September 2, 2017, at UFC Fight Night 115.
 However, Makhachev pulled out of the fight in mid-August citing injury and was replaced by promotional newcomer Mads Burnell.
 At the weigh ins, Prazeres missed the lightweight limit of 156 pounds, coming in at 159 pounds.
 As a result his bout with Mads Burnell was changed to a catchweight and Prazeres was fined 20% of his purse.
 Prazeres won the fight by submission in the third round.